Castaneda leads Akron against Wright State after 23-point game - WTOP News

 Akron, Ohio; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Akron hosts the Wright State Raiders after Xavier Castaneda scored 23 points in Akron’s 85-72 win over the Jackson State Tigers.
+BOTTOM LINE: Akron plays the Wright State Raiders after Xavier Castaneda scored 23 points in Akron’s 85-72 win over the Jackson State Tigers.

-The Zips are 4-0 in home games.
-Akron is 1-0 in games decided by 3 points or fewer.
+The Zips are 4-0 on their home court.
+Akron is seventh in the MAC with 23.2 defensive rebounds per game led by Enrique Freeman averaging 6.4.

-The Raiders are 1-1 on the road.
+The Raiders have gone 1-1 away from home.
 Wright State leads the Horizon with 15.0 assists.
-Trey Calvin leads the Raiders with 5.2.
+Trey Calvin paces the Raiders with 5.2.

-TOP PERFORMERS: Castaneda is shooting 38.9% and averaging 18.4 points for the Zips.
-Trendon Hankerson is averaging 1.9 made 3-pointers for Akron.
+TOP PERFORMERS: Castaneda is scoring 18.4 points per game and averaging 4.2 rebounds for the Zips.
+Freeman is averaging 12.7 points and 9.7 rebounds while shooting 57.5% for Akron.

-Calvin is shooting 45.8% and averaging 17.0 points for the Raiders.
-Amari Davis is averaging 12.9 points for Wright State.
+Tim Finke averages 1.5 made 3-pointers per game for the Raiders, scoring 9.1 points while shooting 29.4% from beyond the arc.
+Calvin is averaging 17 points and 5.2 assists for Wright State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.